American Express Business Gold Card 2023 Review: Designed for Business Travelers

 Attractive Card Benefits

-The American Express Business Gold Card includes a lengthy list of additional features and benefits, such as:
+The American Express Business Gold Card includes a lengthy list of additional features and benefits (enrollment may be required, terms apply), such as:

 - Access to Working Capital Terms from American Express

 - The Travel Collection by Travel Leaders Group

 - Baggage insurance